isabella232/magento-learn.en/help/free-video-library/belvg-speed-up-and-reset-admin-password.md

 ---
 title: Speed up Your Magento 2 Store by BelVG
-Description: In these video series, you will know some tips on how to speed up a Magento-based webstore and how to reset admin password.
+Description: In these two videos you will learn techniques to speed up a Magento-based webstore and how to reset admin password.
 feature: Landing Pages
 topics:
 kt: 100000